 The "Deactivate Link" Command is used to request the receiving device(s) to "deactivate" their linked Receive Components.
-The "Deactivate Link" Command must be packaged in a Link Packet for it to have any meaning.
+The "Deactivate Link" Command must be packaged in a Link Packet or it will be ignored.
 The "Deactivate Link" Command has the Message Data ID of 0x21 and has the following syntax: